The Zimmer Program for partially hyperbolic actions: Polynomial forms of geometric commutators

 We wish to push the $e(-u_{\ell(\alpha)})$ term past the $e(v_i)$-terms to cancel with $e(u_{\ell(\alpha)})$.
 Since we have constant commutator relations among the exponentials of Oseledets spaces, we may do so, but accumulate their commutators along the way.
 We may choose to put them on the left or right whenever we commute, we choose to put them on the left.
 That is, we write $e(v_i)e(-u_{\ell(\alpha)}) = g e(-u_{\ell(\alpha)}) e(v_i)$, where $g$ is a geometric commutator of $e(-v_i)$ and $e(u_{\ell(\alpha)})$ determined by the $\rho$-function, which is constant.
 Recall that $g$ is a product of elements from the coarse Lyapunov groups strictly between $\alpha$ and $\beta$, which are constant by the assumption of the lemma.

-The element $g$ itself may be decomposed as a product of Oseledets subspaces, which we may push past $e(v_1)\cdots e(v_{i-1})$ by the same method, accumulating new terms on the left in the process between the weights of $g$ and $\beta$.
+The element $g$ itself may be decomposed as a product of Oseledets subspaces, which we may push past $e(v_1)\cdots e(v_{i-1})$ by the same method, accumulating new terms on the left in the process between the coarse weights of $g$ and $\beta$.
 These terms are independent of $x$ since we only commute terms coming from exponentials of Oseledets spaces.
-Since $g$ will always take values in weights between $\alpha$ and $\beta$, there is a clear induction on $\#\Sigma(\alpha,\beta)$, which terminates since there are only finitely many such weights.
+Since $g$ will always take values in coarse weights between $\alpha$ and $\beta$, there is a clear induction on $\#\Sigma(\alpha,\beta)$, which terminates since there are only finitely many such coarse weights.
 We may express $[u,v]$ as

-where $g$ is a product of exponentials of Oseledets space from coarse Lyapunov exponents that lie strictly between $\alpha$ and $\beta$, which is still independent of $x$.
+where $g$ is a product of exponentials of Oseledets space from $\Omega(\alpha,\beta)$, which is still independent of $x$.
 Using the same procedure as above, we may push all $g$-terms to the far left, and cancel the $e(u_{\ell(\alpha)})$-term with its inverse to obtain the following expression, with $g'$ independent of $x$:

-We now repeat this process until we have canceled each $e(u_i)$-term which then further allows for the cancelling of all $e(v_j)$-terms, leaving only a product exponentials of Oseledets spaces from $\Sigma(\alpha,\beta)$, which is independent of $x$.
+We now repeat this process until we have canceled each $e(u_i)$-term which then further allows for the cancelling of all $e(v_j)$-terms, leaving only a product exponentials of Oseledets spaces from $\Omega (\alpha,\beta)$, which is independent of $x$.

 We have now reduced $[u,v]$ to a product of exponentials of Oseledets spaces of $\gamma$, where $\gamma \in \Sigma(\alpha,\beta)$.
-To deduce that $\rho^{\alpha,\beta}(u,v,x)$ is independent of $x$, we write $\Sigma_\Omega(\alpha,\beta)$ in a circular ordering.
+To deduce that $\rho^{\alpha,\beta}(u,v,x)$ is independent of $x$, we write $\Sigma(\alpha,\beta)$ in a circular ordering.
 Then push all of the exponential terms from each the Oseledets subspace of the first coarse exponent to the left.
-Since we have constant relations among the exponentials of the Oseledets spaces, this is possible, accumulating their commutators on the right.
+Since { the commutators $\rho^{\alpha,\beta}(e(u_i),e(v_j))$ are determined by the functions $\hat{\rho}$, which are assumed to be constant}, this is possible, accumulating their commutators on the right.
 The corresponding reduction yields an element, written in circular ordering, which is independent of $x$.
 Uniqueness follows from Lemma \ref{lem:presentation-uniqueness}. \end{proof}